-Teams will generally pre-register or qualify for a tournament.
-Tournaments are usually Saturday and Sunday with each team playing approximately 2-4 games per day.
-Games are played to a certain point total (a game to 15 is standard) or until a time cap is reached (often between 75-105 minutes).
-Each team plays other teams in a predetermined format with the winning teams advancing to the finals.
-Teams eliminated from contention for the finals will often be scheduled to play placement games.
+Tournaments are one of the primary competition formats in ultimate; they are typically held on Saturday and Sunday, with each team playing 2-3 games per day.
+Games are played to a certain point total (a game to 15 is standard) or until a time cap is reached (often between 75 and 105 minutes) with winning teams advancing through a championship bracket.
+Local leagues are also a popular place to play ultimate and are typically very welcoming to beginners.
+Clinics and camps are other great ways to experience ultimate.
+Find out where to play near you at usaultimate.org/local.